yecdev/ydot/src/pages/wry.md

 ## The Wry Pipe

-_October 2022: Currently, the Wry Pipe is not opperational.
+_March 2023: Currently, the Wry Pipe is not opperational.
 To swap between YEC and WRY, please use the exchange swaps referenced immediately above._

 The Ycash Foundation maintains a permissionless, flow-restricted pipe for users to move between YEC and WRY on a limited basis.
 Use of the pipe currently requires a wallet that can perform shielded transactions, like [YecLite](https://github.com/yecdev/yeclite/releases) (recommended) or YecWallet.